Pixelators4014/4014-docs/docs/design/Fusion Basics - Design.md

 ## Conclusion
 This document was created by Han Lu, CO2027 Stanford OHS. <br>
 DM me on Discord(han_0427), Pronto (Han Lu), or email(han0427@ohs.stanford.edu) if you have any questions. <br>
 This document was created for FRC Team 4014, The Pixelators for internal use.
-Feel free to use this even though you are not part of our team, but please consider joining our (Discord Server)[https://discord.gg/VbhaTrXZ9Q]. <br>
+Feel free to use this even though you are not part of our team, but please consider joining our [Discord Server](https://discord.gg/VbhaTrXZ9Q). <br>
 Y'all will slay fr